MicrosoftDocs/visualstudio-docs/docs/profiling/how-to-instrument-a-dynamically-compiled-aspnet-app-and-collect-timing-data.md

 ms.workload:
   - "aspnet"
 ---
-# How to: Instrument a Dynamically Compiled ASP.NET Web Application and Collect Detailed Timing Data with the Profiler by Using the Command Line
+# How to: Instrument a dynamically compiled ASP.NET web application and collect detailed timing data with the profiler by using the command line

-This topic describes how to use Visual Studio Profiling Tools command-line tools to collect detailed timing data for a dynamically compiled [!INCLUDE[vstecasp](../code-quality/includes/vstecasp_md.md)] application by using the instrumentation profiling method.
+This article describes how to use Visual Studio Profiling Tools command-line tools to collect detailed timing data for a dynamically compiled [!INCLUDE[vstecasp](../code-quality/includes/vstecasp_md.md)] application by using the instrumentation profiling method.

 > [!NOTE]
-> Command-line tools of the Profiling Tools are located in the \Team Tools\Performance Tools subdirectory of the [!INCLUDE[vs_current_short](../code-quality/includes/vs_current_short_md.md)] installation directory.
+> Command-line tools of the Profiling Tools are located in the *\Team Tools\Performance Tools* subdirectory of the [!INCLUDE[vs_current_short](../code-quality/includes/vs_current_short_md.md)] installation directory.
 On 64-bit computers, both 64-bit and 32-bit versions of the tools are available.
 To use the profiler command-line tools, you must add the tools path to the PATH environment variable of the Command Prompt window or add it to the command itself.
-For more information, see [Specifying the Path to Command Line Tools](../profiling/specifying-the-path-to-profiling-tools-command-line-tools.md).
+For more information, see [Specify the path to command line tools](../profiling/specifying-the-path-to-profiling-tools-command-line-tools.md).

-To collect performance data from a [!INCLUDE[vstecasp](../code-quality/includes/vstecasp_md.md)] Web application, you modify the web.config file of the target application to enable the [VSInstr.exe](../profiling/vsinstr.md) tool to instrument the dynamically compiled application files.
-You then use the [VSPerfCLREnv.cmd](../profiling/vsperfclrenv.md) tool to set the appropriate environment variables on the Web server to enable profiling, and then restart the computer.
+To collect performance data from a [!INCLUDE[vstecasp](../code-quality/includes/vstecasp_md.md)] Web application, you modify the *web.config* file of the target application to enable the [VSInstr.exe](../profiling/vsinstr.md) tool to instrument the dynamically compiled application files.
+You then use the [VSPerfCLREnv.cmd](../profiling/vsperfclrenv.md) tool to set the appropriate environment variables on the web server to enable profiling, and then restart the computer.

 Start the profiler and then run the target application.
 While the profiler is attached to the application, you can pause and resume data collection.
 When you finish profiling, close the application, close the Internet Information Services (IIS) worker process, and then shut down the profiler.
-When you have completed your profiling work, restore the web.config file and the Web server to their original states.
+When you have completed your profiling work, restore the *web.config* file and the web server to their original states.

-## Configuring the ASP.NET Web application and the Web server
+## Configure the ASP.NET web application and the web server

-1. Modify the web.config file of the target application.
-See [How to: Modify Web.Config Files to Instrument and Profile Dynamically Compiled ASP.NET Web Applications](../profiling/how-to-modify-web-config-files-to-instrument-dynamically-compiled-aspnet-apps.md).
+1. Modify the *web.config* file of the target application.
+See [How to: Modify web.config files to instrument and profile dynamically compiled ASP.NET web applications](../profiling/how-to-modify-web-config-files-to-instrument-dynamically-compiled-aspnet-apps.md).

 2. Open a Command Prompt window.